swarnpriya/OS/Process.md

 - Location of data and code
 - Process status like waiting, curr, nulll, ready etc.

+# Q.
-Q) Where do we store current program counter and current register values of currently running program?
+Where do we store current program counter and current register values of currently running program?

 Stack

 In XINU there is only a single owner, one global context, one global address.

+### prstate:
-### prstate: Current status of process (running, waiting, current etc)
+Current status of process (running, waiting, current, receiving(waiting to receive a message), sleeping(delayed for specic time), suspended(not permitted to execute) etc)
+### prprio:
-### prprio: Priotity of the process (integer)
+Priotity of the process (integer)
+### prstkptr:
-### prstkptr: Saved value of the process stack pointer when the process is not executing
+Saved value of the process stack pointer when the process is not executing
+### prstkbase:
-### prstkbase: Address of the base of the process's stack
+Address of the base of the process's stack
-### prstlen : Maximum size that process stack can grow
+### prstlen :
+Maximum size that process stack can grow
+### prname:
-### prname: Indentifier for the process (humand use this to refer to the process)
+Indentifier for the process (humand use this to refer to the process)